Talonvest Capital Reaches A Milestone In Charitable Giving

-(MENAFN- GlobeNewsWire - Nasdaq) IRVINE, Calif., Dec.
+(MENAFN- EIN Presswire) IRVINE, Calif., Dec.
 30, 2023 (GLOBE NEWSWIRE) -- Talonvest Capital, Inc., a boutique self-storage and commercial real estate advisory firm, proudly announces the naming of its philanthropy initiative, Talonvest Philanthropy Partners.
 The program builds upon the company's tradition of giving back to the community to positively impact families, support education, and foster opportunities for children worldwide.

 Since its founding in 2010, Talonvest Capital has dedicated a percentage of its top-line revenue to support various charitable causes, reflecting its belief in the power and impact of philanthropy.
 Talonvest's unique approach allows the firm to direct annual contributions to specific organizations that the company, clients, and employees are passionate about supporting.